hackclub/hackclub/workshops/functional_programming_1/README.md

 ---
-name: 'Functional Programming with js ( part-1 )'
+name: 'Functional Programming with JS (Part 1)'
-description: 'Learn the basics of functional programming with js!'
+description: 'Learn the basics of functional programming with JS!'
 author: '@bajpai244'
 ---

 Welcome to the workshop.
-This is part-1 of the functional programming with js series, this workshop will discuss what is functional programming, why we need it?, and the basics of functional programming.
+This is part 1 of the functional programming with js series, this workshop will discuss what is functional programming, why we need it?, and the basics of functional programming.

 This workshop will serve as an introduction to the upcoming parts of this series.